Retirement the Next Chapter

 “— Charles Dudley Warner

 Second, Stress’s best ally is Debt.
-Once our home mortgage was paid off early we never borrowed another dime.
-Seems like debt has been recognized as a scourge by notable people for a long time.
+Once we paid off the mortgage, we never borrowed another dime.
+It seems like debt has been recognized as a scourge by notable people for a long time.

 You can look forward to posts on healthcare, Saving for retirement, Budgeting, and a host of other financial and smart living subjects.

-I would like to recommend my post: Walking Your Way to A Smaller You.
-I have lost 30 pounds by taking advantage of that free time I have.
-I walk at least an hour each day and I am feeling pretty good.
+I want to recommend my post: Walking Your Way to A Smaller You.
+I have lost 30 pounds by taking advantage of that free time.
+I walk at least an hour each day, and I feel pretty good.

 Did your retirement preparation work?
 What would you have done differently?
 Is there something you would tell someone 1, 2, or 5 years out?